abhayc-main/abhayc-glitch/README.md

 <br />

-- 🌊 I’m currently working on [Lumin](https://github.com/abhayc-glitch/umbrella), a AI diary application (with Vert.x and React.js)
+- 🌊 I’m currently working on [Sanguine](https://github.com/abhayc-glitch/sanguine), a AI diary application (with Vert.x and React.js)
-- 🔭 I’m also working on a social media...
+- 🔭 I’m also working on a invite only social media...
 - 🌱 I’m currently learning C++.

 <br />